 If you would like to help support our team, check out the link below.
-We have six different sponsorship levels.
+We have three different sponsorship levels.
 If you are interested in more sponsorship opportunities, please contact us directly.
-To find out more, contact one of our team advisers.
-Beth Love: firstname.lastname@example.org or John Tilson: email@example.com.
-You can also mail in an sponsorship form to 11345 Hardin Valley Rd Knoxville, TN 37932.
+To find out more, contact our team adviser.
+John Tilson: firstname.lastname@example.org.

 The benefits of sponsoring a team are numerous.
 Since 1989, the FIRST Robotics Competition has grown from 28 teams involved to well over 2,200 teams.
 87% of the high schools and their company mentors stay involved year after year establishing a relationship with the school and the community.
 Sponsoring a team has a proven positive impact on student interest in engineering.
 Participants learn the great values of teamwork, self-sufficiency, character, time management, speed, etc. which can be difficult to teach in a traditional classroom setting.
 In most schools, participation in the FIRST Robotics Competition has had a broad positive impact beyond the team itself.
 The FIRST Robotics Competition is a varsity sport in many yearbooks, which allows the students to participate in a sport; which they may not have otherwise done.
 FIRST has received major media coverage of events since the widespread impact of the FIRST Robotics Competition.
 Corporate logos are displayed on the web site; t-shirts and apparel; and media announcements regarding the HVA Robotics team.
 Hardin Valley Academy’s Robotics team looks forward to the opportunity to partner with any business and will be happy to discuss sponsorships.

 Here is a quick breakdown of our team expenses: